Xanəgah, Julfa: Khanagah II

-Khanegah II - the place of residence of the Middle Ages in the north-east of the village of Khanagah in the Julfa rayon, on the left bank of the Alinjachay River.
+Khanegah II - the place of residence of the Middle Ages in the north-east of the village of Khanagah in the Julfa rayon, on the left bank of the Alinja River.
 It is in the valley surrounded by mountains on all sides.
 Was recorded in 1969.
 Its area is 6 hectares.
 At the place of residence which was completely destroyed, remained the oval or rectangular pits.
-The surface materials consists of the remains of buildings, the fragments of clay pot in the pink colored.
+The surface materials consist of the remains of buildings, the fragments of clay pot in the pink colored.
 In 1991, during the exploration research works from the west side on the hill, was identified the cultural layer.
 The area was destroyed as a result of erosion.
-From here are collected ashes, bones, fragments of pottery etc. The Alinjachay architectural complex is located in the center of the place of residence.
+From here are collected ashes, bones, fragments of pottery etc. The Alinja architectural complex is located in the center of the place of residence.
 The monument belongs to the 11th-18th centuries.